 New York Governor, Kathy Hochul, signed Senate Bill 1780C (S1780C), which establishes Remote Online Notarization (also referred to as RON) in New York State under Executive Law Section 135-c.
-Per a subsequent amendment to the RON Law, Senate Bill 7780 (S7780), the full RON Law is now scheduled to go into effect on January 31, 2023.
-As of February 24, 2022, Senate Bill 7780 temporarily permits a modified version of the Remote Ink Notarization (RIN) that had been allowed during COVID-19 through executive order.
-This is being permitted as a stop-gap measure until the RON Law goes into effect.
+Per a subsequent amendment to the RON Law, Senate Bill 7780 (S7780), the full RON Law went into effect on January 31, 2023.
+As of January 31, 2023, Remote Ink Notarization (RIN), whereby communication technology is used to remotely create an ink-signed notarized document, is no longer permitted.

-- Although the notary conducting the RIN or RON must be physically located in New York State, the signatory may be located outside of New York but inside the United States, or even outside the United States under certain limited circumstances;
+• Although the notary conducting the RON must be physically located in New York State, the signatory may be located outside of New York but inside the United States, or even outside the United States under certain limited circumstances;

-- Notaries who conduct RINs or RONs will need to keep a recording of each session for at least 10 years, along with the type of identification show to the notary.
+• Notaries who conduct a RON will need to keep a recording of each session for at least 10 years, along with the type of identification show to the notary.
 The notary must take reasonable steps to ensure a back-up recording of the remote notarization exists, and is secured from unauthorized use;

-Also note, on January 31, 2023, notaries wishing to provide remote notary services must register with the Department of State.
-On that same date the Department of State will be establishing additional regulations on remote notary services and additional standards relating to a notary’s use of an electronic signature.
-Additional information will be posted on the Department of State website noted above once regulations have been proposed and adopted.
+As of January 31, 2023, notaries wishing to provide remote notary services must register with the Department of State. https://dos.ny.gov/notary-public#remote-notarization-faqs.The New York Department of State has established additional regulations on remote notary services and additional standards relating to a notary’s use of an electronic signature.
+Additional information has been be posted on the Department of State website noted above.

 Announcement, May 6, 2020